astropy/astropy/docs/cosmology/index.rst

 has to do with a small bump in the neutrino energy spectrum due to electron-positron annihilation, but is also affected by weak interaction physics).
 Setting the CMB temperature to zero removes the contribution of both neutrinos and photons.
-This is the default so that users do not include components by default that they did not request.
+This is the default to ensure these components are excluded unless the user explicitly requests them.

 Massive neutrinos are treated using the approach described in the WMAP 7-year cosmology paper (Komatsu et al. 2011, ApJS, 192, 18, section 3.3).